msymeonides/Migrate3D/README.md

 Migrate3D requires a .csv file input that contains data from cell movements through two- or three-dimensional space.
 Each row should include a unique cell identifier (ID), time, and X/Y/Z coordinates.
 While complete/uninterrupted tracks are ideal, the program can interpolate missing data if needed, as long as the different segments of the track belong to the same unique cell ID.
 A key limitation of the program is that it does not currently handle cell divisions (or fusions) in any intelligent way, so the user needs to separate all such tracks at the split/merge point so that each track only represents one cell.
 (Note: a record of which daughters belong to which parent cell can easily be kept using a simple numbering system within the track’s Name field.)

 Migrate3D has formatting functionality.
-If selected by the user, the program can account for multi-tracked timepoints, interpolate missing data points, and adjust for two-dimensional data.
-All **formatting functions do not alter original datafile** and will return a new .csv file of the formatted data.
+If selected by the user, the program can account for multi-tracked timepoints, interpolate missing data points, and adjust for two-dimensional data. **Formatting functions do not alter original datafile** and the reformatted data will be part of the results output.

 After execution, the program will return a .xlsx file with several worksheets, containing stepwise calculations done for each timepoint of each track, track-by-track summary metrics, and mean squared displacement analysis (both track-by-track and summary statistics).
 If the option is enabled, a separate .xlsx file will be returned with analysis of cell-cell contacts.
 Additionally, another .xlsx output will be generated if Principal Component Analysis (PCA) is performed.
 This will include detailed outputs, which can be further enhanced by providing categorization of the data as .csv file (simply listing the category for each cell ID).
 If a categorization file is given, the PCA results will be returned in their own .xlsx file.
 There is no guarantee that the PCA is performed in a statistically-sound way, that is left up to the user to ensure, but the library used to perform the PCA (sklearn) is widely used.